NCAA tournament bubble watch: Can Northern Iowa get an at-large?

 TOP 9: Gonzaga (NBC: 1), San Diego State (NBC: 1), BYU (NBC: 5), Saint Mary’s (NBC: 8)

-UTAH STATE (NET: 38, NBC: First four out): The Aggies have played their way into the final of the Mountain West tournament, which is the only think that they could do to still have a chance at an at-large.
-It will be close if they lose, I still think USU needs to win the automatic bid if they want any chance of getting into the NCAA tournament.
-The Aggies have not beaten a top 30 team this season and only have two top 85 wins — Florida (32) and LSU (33) on neutral courts — compared to two Quad 3 losses.
+UTAH STATE (NET: 38, NBC: Automatic bid): The Aggies won the Mountain West automatic bid, so they are dancing.

-EAST TENNESSEE STATE (NET: 39, NBC: 11): The Buccaneers survived Western Carolina (143) on Saturday and will now head into the SoCon tournament as regular season champs with a 24-4 record.
-They have a win at UNCG (73) and a win at LSU (33), but they do have an ugly Quad 4 loss to Mercer (197) at home.
+EAST TENNESSEE STATE (NET: 39, NBC: 11): ETSU is in the finals of the SoCon tournament, and since both UNCG and Furman lost already, I can’t imagine the Buccaneers being able to survive a loss.
+They have a win at UNCG (79) and a win at LSU (33), but they do have an ugly Quad 4 loss to Mercer (187) at home.
 That is the killer.
-The Buccaneers can only lose to UNCG or Furman (66) in the SoCon tournament to have a chance, and even that might be a bit of a long shot.
+I would advise them to be like Utah State and not like Northern Iowa.

 NORTHERN IOWA (NET: 36, NBC: 11): Northern Iowa is in serious trouble now.
 The Panthers lost to Drake (167) by 21 points, and I’m not sure they did enough this season to be able to survive that loss.
 UNI has just one Quad 1 win — at Colorado (20) — and they beat South Carolina (63) on a neutral court, but they are 5-3 against the top two Quads.
 Now, after this loss, they have three Quad 3 losses.
 I want to see them get an at-large — every one of their non-Quad 1 losses is league game — but there isn’t much else here beyond simply having a 23-6 record.
 I want to see the Panthers get a shot in the tournament because I’ll always err on the side of the mid-major, but I think that’s a long shot.